NYC Housing Connect

 When tenants move out of existing 80/20 apartment buildings, landlords are required to maintain a waiting list of individuals looking to rent the vacant units.
 Call the management companies of buildings you are interested in, and ask to get on the list.
 Because of the high demand and limited housing, it is recommended that you apply to 20 or more buildings each year.

 Current lotteries exist for low-income, middle-income, and mixed-income apartments (the Department for the Aging has additional information on senior housing in each borough).
 You must fall into the income bracket required for each application you submit.
 Those who win the lottery, however, can remain in their apartment regardless of future income changes.
 Currently available units are always available on HDC’s Now Renting section.
-Each unit can receive between 40 – 50 applications, so it is important to keep watch on HDC and NYC Housing Connect.
+Each unit can receive between 40 – 50 applications, so it is essential to keep watch on HDC and NYC Housing Connect.

 2. How to Apply to the building(s)

 As with all housing applications, you will need to have all of your documents in order.
 Once you have created a profile on NYC Housing Connect, you can begin receiving emails for eligible units.
-Once you have found a unit and verified you are eligible for that particular development, you can send in an application by mail or apply online (it is important to note that only one person per household can apply for a unit).
+Once you have found a unit and verified you are suitable for that particular development, you can send in an application by mail or apply online (it is important to note that only one person per household can apply for a unit).
 Be patient!
 The waiting period can take anywhere from two to ten months.

 If you are selected, you will be called in for an interview and must have the paperwork to prove your eligibility.
 If all goes well, you will sign your lease and rest assured that you can remain in your new home even if your income goes up (or down).
 If you are rejected, you should receive a reason for rejection and a contact number to submit an appeal.